zacharski/ml-class/README.md

 Here are the ways of earning XP:

-* there will be at least 7 tasks.
-On average each will be worth 20xp
+* there will be at least 10 labs.
+On average each will be worth 40xp

-* there are 6 PostgreSQL projects.
-Each is worth 100xp
+* there are 4 machine learning projects.
+On average they are each worth 200xp

-* there is an ElasticSearch project worth 150xp

-* the core competency programming challenge is worth 150xp

-* the optional oral exam is worth 150xp

 ## **Accessibility Statement**